matthewyang204/NotepadEE/Linux/README.md

 Just about any GUI Linux version released in the last 20-25 years should work

 Build instructions:
-- Please unzip the folder and then cd into the folder in a terminal
+- Please unzip the folder and then cd into the Linux folder within the extracted folder in a terminal
 - Type `pyinstaller --hidden-import=tkinter -i Notepad.png Notepad==.py` to compile
 - Make sure pillow, tkinter, and pyinstaller are installed with pip3, and pip3 is installed with Python before building